 For the plant holder we used the coconut shell half with the “eyes” for the drainage:

-This is our way of reusing things around the house.
+This is our way of reusing things around the house, a practical example of a zero-waste lifestyle.
 Do you have a tip on reusing coconut shells or any other reuse tip for everyday items usually destined for the rubbish tip?
 Please share in the comments below.